-Housing Sensor type TC-3 setting
+Housing Standard Sensor type TC-3 setting

-HHL NTC NTC 10K4CG 10 uA or 100 uA Therm
+HHL Standard NTC 10K4CG 10 uA or 100 uA Therm

-HHL PT-100 PT-100 4wire RTD
+HHL Custom only PT-100 4wire RTD

-LLH PT-100 4wire RTD
+LLH Obsolete PT-100 4wire RTD

+LLH Standard NTC 10K4CG 10 uA or 100 uA Therm

 - Table 6.2.: Temperature sensor settings.
 The default sensor in the HHL is the NTC with the pt100 on request only.
-With the NTC choosing the 10 uA option will result in finer resolution at high temperature while the 100 uA option will be best at low temperatures. - 13.
+The default in the LLH is NTC for housing delivered after Dec.
+2021.
+With the NTC choosing the 100 uA option will result in finer resolution at high temperature while the 10 uA option will be best at low temperatures. - 13.
 Press the MENU button to enter the menu and turn the knob to the right until the PID setting is displayed. - 14.
 Press the knob to edit the setting and adjust the limit to the setting indicated in the ALPES LASERS datasheet provided with your laser.
 Refer to Table 6.3. - 15.
 Press the knob again to save the value. - 16.
 Press the MENU button to exit the menu.